 On summer Saturdays like today, there are a steady stream of brides and grooms on the island.
 It’s tradition for a groom to carry his bride up the steps to prove his fitness for marriage (I’m told only 4 out of 5 actually make it).
 From the island the views are like something dreamed up by a tourism bureau – spectacular vistas of the Julian Alps and Bled Castle – Slovenia’s oldest – soaring high above.

 I walked all the way around the lake photographing the island from every angle before heading back into town to catch the bus back to Ljubljana.
-All of my pictures from the day before were dreary with the rain so I wanted to have some time to re-shoot everything.

 By 3pm I was back in Ljubljana on a perfect summer Saturday afternoon.
 Unlike Dubrovnik, the heat was mild, the breeze refreshing and the tourists were at a minimum.
 There were people everywhere (mostly locals) out enjoying the day.